shenweiyan/shen.bioinit.com/content/topic/devel/2019-07-17-jupyter-notebook-toturial-2.md

 [I 16:12:57.449 NotebookApp] Serving notebooks from local directory: /apps/jupyter [I 16:12:57.449 NotebookApp] The Jupyter Notebook is running at:
 [I 16:12:57.449 NotebookApp] http://ecs-steven:9000/
-[I 16:12:57.449 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).
+[I 16:12:57.449 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip co.

 ```